Ten Gifts for Pastor’s Wife

 So when we have a babysitter, we pay them at least $50 for an evening out.

-Which is absolutely worth the money because we 100% believe in prioritizing your marriage, but it’s also not something we can afford to do super often.
+This is absolutely worth the money because we 100% believe in prioritizing your marriage, but it’s also not something we can afford to do super often.

 So if you’d like to gift your pastor’s wife something, gift her a date with her husband.